 Besides shrinking and extending partitions, NIUBI Partition Editor helps you merge, move, copy, convert, defrag, wipe, hide partition, scan bad sectors, etc.

 Any difference with RAID or virtual machine?

-It is very common to use hardware RAID arrays, VMware or Hyper-V for servers.
-About resizing partitions, there is no difference if you use single hard disk, RAID 0/1/5 or other types.
+It is very common to use hardware RAID arrays, VMware or Hyper-V virtual machine for servers.
+While resizing partitions and extending C drive, there is no difference.
 Remember: don't break array or do any operations to the RAID controller.